dilipomi/SimpleDApp/README.md

    - Never used remix before?
 Checkout [This video](https://www.youtube.com/watch?v=pdJttvcAV1c)
 2. Go to remix.ethereum.org
 3. Check out the "Solidity Compiler", and "Deploy and Run Transactions" tabs.
 If they are not present, enable them in the plugin manager
-4. Create a new solidity file in remix, named `mood.sol`
+4. Create a new solidity file in remix, named `name.sol`
 5. Write the contract
    - Specify the solidity version
    ```